-Incubus vs Succubus
+Key Difference – Incubus vs Succubus

+Incubus and Succubus are two words between which a difference can be identified.
 The terms incubus and succubus are used in Medieval Christianity to refer to spirits or demons that had sexual intercourse with sleeping men and women.
 They used to lie upon sleeping individuals and had sex with them to beget children.
 Many people remain confused between incubus and succubus because of the fact that both are demon spirits.
 Despite similarities, there are differences between incubus and succubus that will be highlighted in this article.

-What is the difference between Incubus and Succubus?
+What is the Difference Between Incubus and Succubus?